cs-util/TemplateJs/README.md

 -   Some ideas (e.g., how to smartly arrange the graph) o1 came up with on its own.
 It was often worth specifying the requirements more on the "why" and less on the "how," giving the AI the freedom to propose solutions I might not have considered.
 -   More complex requirements were sometimes ignored for a while when they were just part of [the "user stories" comment block](https://github.com/cs-util-com/BabyStepsJs/blob/main/index.html) at the top of the HTML file.
 Only after explicitly pointing out that they weren’t implemented did the AI make an effort to address them.

-In summary, I’m excited to continue exploring this development approach over the coming years to see if increasingly complex applications can be built iteratively in this way.
+In summary, I’m excited to continue exploring this development approach over the coming years to see if increasingly complex applications can be built in this way.

 ## Disclaimer